 Q: Isn’t blood transfusion a risky procedure?

-A: If done properly, FWB transfusions have a very good risk to benefit ratio.
+A: If done properly, FWB transfusion has a very good risk to benefit ratio.
 All medical procedures have an inherent level of risk if done carelessly or incorrectly.
 The main thing that most folks are concerned with is transfusion reactions.
-There is a 1:80,000 chance of transfusion reaction with matched blood types, and a 1:120,000 chance of reaction with matched plasma.
+There is a 1:80,000 chance of transfusion reaction with matched blood types, and a 1:120,000 chance of a reaction with matched plasma.
 The reactions, if seen, are commonly mild and range from pain at the injection site, to rash and fever.
 In any case, there does not appear to be any increased risk of morbidity or mortality from infusing incompatible plasma.
 These are not commonly noticeable outside of a well-controlled transfusion center.
-Even in major trauma centers here in the U.S., most physicians aren’t concerned with flushing and pruritus while resuscitating the trauma patient.
+Even in major trauma centers, most physicians aren’t concerned with flushing and pruritus while resuscitating the trauma patient.

 The worst kind of transfusion reaction is known as Transfusion Related Graft vs. Host Disease (tGVHD).
 It is exceedingly rare, there is no way to test for it, and if your patient gets it there is no treatment.
 There has been only one documented case of tGVHD in more than 10,000 military FWB transfusions.